500 Words 2019 Final: As it happened

 Read Mya's full story here or listen to Hugh's reading below.

-Busted kept the party alive with this brilliant cover of Ed Sheeran's hit
+Busted kept the party alive with a brilliant cover of Ed Sheeran's Castle on the Hill

 Broadcaster and writer Sandi Toksvig made someone's year by announcing the next winner

 The bronze winner in the 10 to 13 age category was A Walk in the Park by Beth Helliwell.

 'The wind ripped at Charlie's clothes like icy daggers.
 As he walked home from school in the rain, his mother's words replayed through his head.
 'Be careful in the park tonight, you know people have gone missing in there before.'
 With the stealth of a burglar, Charlie slid open the jagged gate and entered the park...'

 Read Beth's full story here or listen to Sandi's reading below.